 Students can apply for benefits as soon as they decide to attend college.
 The sooner the better.

-Transfer students must complete a Change Place of Training or Program form (22-1995 or 22-5495 for Chapter 35) at https://www.va.gov and submit the updated COE to Military Benefits Processing Center once received from VA.
+Transfer students must complete a Change Place of Training or Program form (22-1995 or 22-5495 for Chapter 35) at https://www.va.gov.
+Students also need to submit the updated COE to Military Benefits Processing Center once received from VA.

-Students must submit a change of major form to the admissions office and submit a copy to the Military Benefits Processing Center.
-VA students cannot change their major in the middle of a semester.
+Students must seek advisement from an Enrollment Specialists on the campus they are attending to request a change of major.
+Students are to notify the VA Benefits Processing Center about the change of major via email at firstname.lastname@example.org and attach a copy of the new degree plan.
+VA students should not change their major in the middle of a semester as it will cause a review of the current certification and may cause a debt.
 All major changes submitted after classes begin, or the student has been certified will not be applied until the next semester.

-Students who drop a class after it begins and/or after it has already been certified may create a debt with the VA and/or MGCCC.
+Students who drop a class after it begins and/or after it has already been certified, the certification and benefits will be adjusted to reflect the change and it may create a debt with the VA and/or MGCCC.

 All schedule changes should be reported to the Military Benefits Processing Center as soon as possible to avoid or minimize debt.
-Students should always meet with an advisor or Enrollment Specialists prior to changing his or her schedule assure the course is required for his or her major.
+Students should always meet with an advisor or Enrollment Specialists prior to changing his or her schedule to assure the courses are required for his or her major.

-No, the VA requires that an institution have all official transcripts before the VA School Certifying Official can verify a student’s enrollment to the VA.
-If a student cannot get his or her transcript from prior institutions, the student should contact the prior institution and resolve the reason they are holding the transcript.
+No, the VA requires all official transcripts to be on file to evaluate previous credit before the VA School Certifying Official can certify a student’s enrollment to the VA.
+If a student cannot get his or her transcript from prior institutions, the student should contact the prior institution and try to resolve the situation.